MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ## The Editor pane, to view or edit files

-Use the **Editor** pane to view JavaScript, HTML, CSS, and other files that are returned from the server.
+Use the **Editor** pane to view the client-side (front-end) JavaScript, HTML, CSS, and other files that are returned from the server to compose the current webpage.
 Make experimental edits to the JavaScript or CSS code returned from the server; DevTools updates the page to run the modified code.
 These experimental changes are preserved (in the DevTools sandbox) until page refresh.

-To view and edit local JavaScript, HTML, or CSS source files using the Sources tool, add files to the Workspace, as described above in [The Filesystem tab, for a local Workspace](#the-filesystem-tab-for-a-local-workspace).
+To view and edit local JavaScript, HTML, or CSS source files using the Sources tool, so that your changes persist, add files to the Workspace, as described above in [The Filesystem tab, for a local Workspace](#the-filesystem-tab-for-a-local-workspace).

 :::image type="complex" source="../media/edit-js.msft.png" alt-text="Editing JavaScript in the Editor pane" lightbox="../media/edit-js.msft.png":::
    Editing JavaScript in the **Editor** pane